Liv Endodontics logo

+At Liv Endodontics in Livingston, we make this advanced procedure accessible and comfortable by using state-of-the-art technology and patient-centered care.
 Sometimes, a dental infection can spread into the roots of a tooth and beyond to the jawbone.
 To protect the tooth in question, we may recommend an apicoectomy.
 This is a form of endodontic microsurgery that involves the tips of the roots of the teeth.
-If you have noticed problems with your tooth even after a root canal treatment, reach out to Liv Endodontics today; our team can help determine whether an apicoectomy in Livingston might be necessary.
+If you have noticed problems with your tooth even after a root canal treatment, reach out to Liv Endodontics today; our team of endodontists can help determine whether an apicoectomy in Livingston might be necessary.

 WHY CHOOSE LIV ENDODONTICS FOR APICOECTOMIES?